-Co-operative and Community Benefit Society law requires the Board to prepare financial The Board is responsible for keeping statements for each financial year.
-Under proper books of account that disclose with those regulations, the Board has elected reasonable accuracy at any time the financial to prepare the financial statements in position of the association and enable them to ensure that its financial statements comply accordance with UK Accounting Standards, including FRS 102 The Financial Reporting with the Co-operative and Community Standard applicable in the UK and Republic Benefit Societies Act 2014, the Housing and of Ireland.
-Regeneration Act 2008 and comply with the early adoption of Accounting Direction for The financial statements are required by law Private Registered Providers of Social Housing to give a true and fair view of the state of 2019.
-This supersedes the requirements affairs of the group and the association and of the 2015 Accounting Direction.
-It is of the income and expenditure of the group responsible for such internal control as and the association for that period. it determines is necessary to enable the preparation of financial statements that are In preparing these financial statements, the free from material misstatement, whether Board is required to: due to fraud or error, and has general • select suitable accounting policies and responsibility for taking such steps as are then apply them consistently; reasonably open to it to safeguard the assets of the association and to prevent and detect fraud and other irregularities. reasonable and prudent;
+Co-operative and Community Benefit Society law requires the Board to prepare financial statements for each financial year.
+Under those regulations, the Board has elected to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

+The financial statements are required by law to give a true and fair view of the state of affairs of the group and the association and of the income and expenditure of the group and the association for that period.

+In preparing these financial statements, the Board is required to:

-- make judgements and estimates that are - state whether applicable UK Accounting Standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - assess the group and the association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - · assess the group and the association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and

-• use the going concern basis of accounting unless it either intends to liquidate the group or the association or to cease operations, or has no realistic alternative but to do so.
+· use the going concern basis of accounting unless it either intends to liquidate the group or the association or to cease operations, or has no realistic alternative but to do so.